What Are The Most Likely World Records To Be Broken In Paris? (Men’s Edition)

 In Paris, on the other hand, this event comes with two of the top players ever.
 Indeed, David Popovici has not swum below 46.90 just once, but he did it again at last month’s European Championships in Belgrade, where he won by clocking the third-fastest performance ever: 46.88.

-The two favorites are joined by the third fastest swimmer of the season, 2003-born American Jack Alexy, who won his final at the U.S. Trials, after swimming the semi in 47.08.
+The two favorites are joined by the third fastest swimmer of the season, 2003-born American Jack Alexy, who won his final at the U.S. Trials, after swimming the heats in 47.08.
 With this result, he ranks eighth fastest swimmer ever in the 100 free, tied with Kyle Chalmers, also competing in Paris with an entry time of 47.15.

 What bodes best for another world record is David Popovici‘s statement after the European Championships in Belgrade: